-- Select the Start button. - Right-click HP PC Hardware Diagnostics for Windows, select More, and then select Run as administrator. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the onscreen instructions.
+- 1. Select the Start button. - Right-click HP PC Hardware Diagnostics for Windows, select More, and then select Run as administrator.
+2. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the 3. on-screen instructions.